 Mirror and Bust

-Looking at my apartment when I move in, I know I’ll need to do something with the mirror and shelves in the corner.
-The little recessed area has a mirror screwed to the wall and glass shelves on metal brackets.
-The brackets can’t be removed to leave just the mirror, so the shelves will have to stay.
+Looking at my apartment when I moved in, I knew I’d need to do something with the mirror and shelves in the corner.
+The little recessed area had a mirror screwed to the wall and glass shelves on metal brackets.
+The brackets couldn’t be removed to leave just the mirror, so the shelves would have to stay.
 A lot of thought went into what would make sense there.
-Eventually I settle on a potions collection.
-A little while later I realize a bust of Rowena Ravenclaw will also be pretty appropriate.
+Eventually I settled on a potions collection.
+A little while later I realized a bust of Rowena Ravenclaw would also be pretty appropriate.

-I try to find a bust that looked close enough, but it seems they’ve gone out of style, so I buy a styrofoam mannequin head and order this Ravenclaw diadem.
+I tried to find a bust that looked close enough, but it seems they’ve gone out of style, so I bought a styrofoam mannequin head and ordered this Ravenclaw diadem.
 For the price, it’s an amazingly well-made metal and glass replica.

-I use foamcore and 1″ styrofoam to make the shoulders and base.
-The top is going to be a lot heavier so I hide an old horseshoe at the bottom.
-I use a mixture of paper mâché, mâché pulp and latex caulk to sculpt the features of the face and chest.
+I used foamcore and 1″ styrofoam to make the shoulders and base.
+The top was going to be a lot heavier so I hid an old horseshoe at the bottom.
+I used a mixture of paper mâché, mâché pulp and latex caulk to sculpt the features of the face and chest.

-The hair proves the trickiest part by far.
-A lot of pictures point me toward a bun with curls falling down the back, so I sort of block that out with curled up foamcore, then mash in some pulp for filler.
-The pulp never gets very smooth, but this project is taking more time than I anticipated, so I move on, leaving it recognizable but unrefined for a while.
+The hair proved the trickiest part by far.
+A lot of pictures pointed me toward a bun with curls falling down the back, so I sort of blocked that out with curled up foamcore, then mashed in some pulp for filler.
+The pulp never gets very smooth, but this project was taking more time than I had anticipated, so I moved on, leaving it recognizable but unrefined for a while.

-Looking at the mirror area, the metal shelving brackets need to be addressed.
-After the wallpaper and side pillars are fitted to the area, I make some forms out of foamcore and cover them with marble vinyl.
-I also cover the glass shelves so that you can’t see the metal brackets where the shelf meets the mirror.
-I use some of the trim to cover the front, and it starts to look really nice.
-A few trips to thrift stores (and liquor stores) later, and my stock of potions is filling in nicely.
-There are a few good labels that can be printed, but I designed a couple custom ones.
+Looking at the mirror area, the metal shelving brackets needed to be addressed.
+After the wallpaper and side pillars were fitted to the area, I made some forms out of foamcore and covered them with marble vinyl.
+I also covered the glass shelves so that you couldn’t see the metal brackets where the shelf met the mirror.
+I used some of the trim to cover the front, and it started to look really nice.
+A few trips to thrift stores (and liquor stores) later, and my stock of potions was filling in nicely.
+There are a few good potion label sets out there that can be printed, but I designed a couple custom ones.
 After printing, I antiqued the paper with tea in a process I’ll cover in a separate tutorial post.

-I want some lighting to accent the area so I run another string of led lights (like I used for the stars, but no remote settings) over from the central fixture to the curtains over the door, then behind the pillar capital and into the space between the two capitals.
+I wanted some lighting to accent the area so I ran another string of led lights over from the central fixture to the curtains over the door, then behind the pillar capital and into the space between the two capitals.
 I want this lighting to be elegant and thematic, so it had to have some eagle filigree.
 I drew up a stencil and cut the pattern from posterboard.

 I sprayed this gold and placed gold tissue paper behind it.
-The light comes through this in a nice soft glow that silhouettes the eagles.
-I also do the same thing in the bathroom to cover the vanity lights.
-This works great but you can see the back in the reflection of the mirror so I cover that with blue to diffuse it and make a nice contrast to the light facing outward.
+The light that came through this in a nice soft glow that silhouettes the eagles.
+I also did the same thing in the bathroom to cover the vanity lights.

-I realize that I will inevitably go insane if I don’t finish the bust, so I sit down with some paper clay and start smoothing out the bumps.
+I realized that I would inevitably go insane if I didn’t finish the bust, so I sat down with some paper clay and start smoothing out the bumps.
 You can see how it fills in the cottage-cheese texture really well.
-Water keeps it workable and makes it so easy to smooth that sanding won’t be necessary.
+Water keeps it workable and makes it so easy to smooth, so that sanding won’t be necessary.

 To make sure it looks marble white and smooth I put on a few heavy coats of white, latex-based paint.

-Once dry, she displays the diadem beautify and acts as a perfect centerpiece for the “potion” mixing station.
+Once dry, she displayed the diadem beautify and acted as a perfect centerpiece for the “potion” mixing station.

 Thanks to Rowena, what I thought would be a useless part of the room turned out to be one of my favorite features.

-A lot of Craigslist browsing goes into furnishing this Common Room.
-One thing I was really hoping to find is a fireplace.
+A lot of Craigslist browsing went into furnishing this Common Room.
+One thing I was really hoping to find was a fireplace.
 Just like with the pillars I want it to create the illusion of being in a castle instead of an apartment.
-Considering it’s the middle of summer with highs in the 90’s, I’m surprised to find the perfect little wood-stove heater for under $30, right around the corner.
-I still cant figure out if it’s capable of producing heat, but I’m glad that I’ve never noticed it doing so.
+Considering it was the middle of summer with highs in the 90’s, I was surprised to find the perfect little wood-stove heater posted for $30.

-For the backboard and floorboard I cover foamcore board with the marble vinyl and cut a hole for the outlet.
-Some of the urethane trim goes around the edges.
+For the backboard and floorboard I covered foamcore board with the marble vinyl and cut a hole for the outlet.
+Some of the urethane trim went around the edges.